 The proportion of a watershed in forest cover is known to have a profound influence on watershed processes.
 Forest cover estimates are taken from a report summarizing land cover for Clark County (Hill and Bidwell, January 2003).
-Research in the Pacific Northwest has shown that when forest cover declines below approximately 65 percent, watershed habitat forming processes become degraded (Booth and Jackson, 1997).
+Research in the Pacific Northwest has shown that when forest cover declines below approximately 65 percent, watershed forming processes become degraded (Booth and Jackson, 1997).
 These include reducing riparian shade, less wood debris delivery to streams, increased stormwater runoff, and increased fine sediment delivery due to mass wasting.

-The study area is largely forest tracts in various stages of growth that range from recently cleared to mature forest.
+The Rock Creek study area is largely forest tracts in various stages of growth that range from recently cleared to mature forest.
 Little area is cleared for pasture or residential use.
-Big Tree Creek is heavily logged and the 51 percent forest cover reflects this.